zhmgczh/MinesweeperDeterminator/README.md

 - Add support for different Minesweeper themes and resolutions.
 - Improve OCR accuracy for mine counter detection.
-- Add GUI for visualization of analysis results.
+- Add a GUI for visualization of analysis results.
 - Support direct interaction with the game (auto-play).

-## License

-MIT License.
-See [LICENSE](LICENSE) for details.

 ---